badeand/sustainpedaladapter/README.md

 # Sustain pedal adapter
-Simple adapter from sustain pedal to sustain MIDI signal.
+Simple, quick and dirty adapter from sustain pedal to sustain MIDI signal.

 This repository contains:
  - 3D models of case